dflock/duncanlock.net/content/posts/tech/how-i-upgraded-this-website-to-pelican-33.rst

     if not (path.isfile(src) and access(src, R_OK)):
         logger.error('Better Fig. Error: image not found: {}'.format(src))

 This code basically strips the leading ``{filename}``, ``|filename|`` or ``/static`` from the image path, then looks for the original source image inside the current content folder (as set by the ``PATH`` setting in your config).
 This new code also contains lots more logging for debugging and reporting any errors or warnings.
-You can see the complete Git commit for the `plugin changes here <https://github.com/dflock/pelican-plugins/commit/259147e4da6474c128c4dd09c3a51c64453343af>`_.
+You can see the complete Git commit for the `plugin changes here <https://github.com/dflock/pelican-plugins/commit/259147e4da6474c128c4dd09c3a51c64453343af>`_ and the `full article on the plugin here <{filename}/posts/tech/better-figures-and-images-plugin-for-pelican.rst>`_.